BuzzReferrals/TangoCard_DotNet_SDK/README.md

 	}
 ```

-Its response `$requestPurchaseCardRequest_Delivery` will now be (assuming success) a `TangoCard.Sdk.Response.Success.PurchaseCardResponse` type object.
+Assuming success, the `out` parameter `response` will be an instance of `TangoCard.Sdk.Response.Success.PurchaseCardResponse`.

 ### `TangoCard.Sdk.TangoCardServiceApi.PurchaseCard()` Method ###